Log Calabi-Yau structure of projective threefolds admitting polarized endomorphisms: Proof of Theorem

-By \cite[Theorem 1.8]{MZ18}, we run $f$-equivariant minimal model program (after iteration) and let $Y$ be the end product: a $Q$-abelian variety.
+where $Y$ is a $Q$-abelian variety and $g:=f|_Y$ which is still polarized.
+Moreover, each composition $X_i\dashrightarrow Y$ is a well-defined equi-dimensional morphism with all the fibres irreducible and rationally connected.
 Denote by $\pi:X\to Y$ be the induced composition.
 If $\dim(Y)=3$, then $X=Y$ is $Q$-abelian and hence $(X,\frac{R_f}{q-1})=(X,0)$ is log Calabi-Yau.
 If $\dim(Y)=0$, then $X$ is of Fano type by Theorem \ref{thm-yos}.

 Suppose $\dim(Y)=2$.
 By Theorem \ref{thm-move}, we have $-(K_X+T_f)\sim_{\Q} P$ for some effective $\Q$-divisor $P$ with coefficients $\le 1$ and containing no component of $T_f$.
 Let $F$ be a general fibre of $\pi$.
 Since $F$ is general, we may assume that $\Supp P \cup T_f$ intersects with $F$ transversally.
 In particular, $(F, (T_f+P)|_F)$ is lc and $(X,T_f+P)$ is lc over the generic point of $\pi$.
 By the canonical bundle formula \cite[Theorem 4.1.1]{Fuj04}, we have